 It is estimated that more than 90 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $5,750,000 for right-of-way takings.

-If your property will be affected by either of these projects, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected by either of these projects, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.

 There are only a handful of attorneys in NC who practice eminent domain exclusively, and even fewer with NCDOT experience.
 We have several.
 That’s why its worth getting in touch with us for a free case evaluation.